 The forceful implementation of military-civil fusion has reflected an attempt to change a status quo in which a relatively smaller proportion of private companies were directly involved in military projects and procurements.
-Several examples provide indicators of successful enterprises that have actively pursed opportunities for military sales.
+Several examples provide indicators of successful enterprises that have, among many others, actively pursed opportunities for military sales.